imaksimova/webdevelop.pro/content/case-study/artificial-dance-teacher.md

           for the limited number of guests.
 Out team closely monitored user interactions with an application and collected features and bug reports for future improvements.
+cases: [
+  "Cto as a Service",
+  "Ai Ml Development",
+  "Building and Managing Development Team"
+]
 tags: [
   "Computer Vision",
   "AI/ML Technologies",
-  "CTO as a service",
+  "CTO as a service"
-  "Building team"
 ]
 ---